 Cloud storage has made it more convenient for people to store their data and files.
-Considering today’s generation, people love to capture each moment of their lives and back it up with the help of different cloud storage like Google drive.
+Considering today’s generation, people love to capture each moment of their lives and back it up with the help of different cloud storage like Google Drive.
 As much as we want to store a lot of files, we can’t deny that we need a lot of storage and want to invest in cloud storage.
 You might be wondering what’s the best considering the cloud storage pricing and services these 5 (five) typical storage providers can give us.

 1. Backblaze

 Backblaze is solid both as a cloud solution for personal use and a cloud capacity solution.
 Its routinely upgraded computer program is simple to utilize, and pricing is exceedingly competitive.
 Its computer backup product’s standout feature is its unlimited storage.
-Backblaze has its products which are classified into two; Computer Backup, which incorporates boundless reinforcements from a single computer, counting all associated outside drives.
+Backblaze has two products, which are classified into two Computer Backup, which incorporates boundless reinforcements from a single computer, counting all associated outside drives.
 The second product is B2 cloud capacity, which may be a more flexible but complex online capacity arrangement for more influential organizations.
 Backblaze is considered one of the providers with the best pricing and services, which costs $7 per month for The Computer Backup, while Backblaze B2 costs $.005 per GB per month and $0.01 per GB for download.

 2. Google Drive

 Google Drive can be beneficial, especially when it’s a new normal.
-This platform and often used by online students who store their work.
-Google Drive is already famous considering its free 15GB storage where you can store different files like videos, photos, and other documents.
+This platform is often used by online students who store their work.
+Google Drive is already famous, considering its free 15GB storage where you can store different files like videos, photos, and other documents.
 You can use it online with your pc, and it also has an app that you can download, easily upload the file, and even share it with other people as one of its features.
 It provides up to 30TB, which is $299.99.
 Aside from the pricing, its cons are also present.
 Google Drive doesn’t provide passwords for shared files; that’s why it has privacy concerns, but on the good side, it has many third-party interrogations, and you have the option to sync desktop files.

 3. FileWhopper

 FileWhopper is a dedicated file transfer service.
-If you need to send a large file or folder, that’s your choice, as there are no size limits – you can send up 10TB at a time.
+If you need to send a large file or folder, that’s your choice, as there are no size limits – you can send up to 10TB at a time.
 What’s more, FileWhopper applies zero-knowledge encryption, which guarantees 100% data security.
 The price depends on the file size and starts at $4,99.

 4. Dropbox

 Dropbox is also a great competitor and gets compared with Google Drive in terms of popularity, but Dropbox only has 2GB of free storage, which is one of its cons.
-This platform supports many collaboration ways and has two plans for individuals and teams.
+This platform supports many collaboration methods and has two plans for individuals and teams.
 Dropbox has different fees for Standard and Advance (two plans for teams), which offers $12.50 for the Standard plan and $20 for the Advance plan per user per month.
 Meanwhile, Plus and Professional (two plans for teams) offer $8.25 for the Plus plan and $16.58 for the Professional plan per month, and everyone can download it on various platforms.

 5. Microsoft OneDrive

 With Microsoft OneDrive, you can easily access any devices you have, and it has 5GB of free storage, which is higher than Dropbox.
 You can download it on iOS and Android, which is best for Windows users.
 In addition, OneDrive has unique premium features called Office 365 Home and Office 365 Personal, offering up to 6TB storage worth $99.99 for six years!
 This platform is best for businesses and can store a lot of files.
-It is well integrated with Windows 10 and has powerful file-sharing and collaborating editing but only allows you to sync specific folders.
+It is well integrated with Windows 10 and has powerful file-sharing and collaborative editing, but it only allows you to sync specific folders.

 6. iCloud Drive

 Compared to the other competitors, iCloud Drive is most likely to be at a disadvantage considering the pricing of the Apple gadget itself.
-Apple devices are already expensive, and most people will no longer avail of the subscription offered. iCloud Drive is less straightforward than every other storage provider, and you can’t have it on your android devices, no web interface, and most significantly, it lacks collaborative editing capabilities.
-On the brighter side, you can automatically get free 5GB storage on your apple device.
-It also allows you to collaborate with apps like Notes and Pages. iCloud Drive offers a wide variety of options for your storage, 50GB for $0.99, 200GB for $2.99, and 1TB for $9.99 per month.
+Apple devices are already expensive, and most people will no longer avail of the subscription offered. iCloud Drive is less straightforward than every other storage provider, and you can’t have it on your Android devices, no web interface, and most significantly, it lacks collaborative editing capabilities.
+On the brighter side, you can automatically get free 5GB storage on your Apple device.
+It also allows you to collaborate with apps like Notes and Pages. iCloud Drive offers a wide variety of options for your storage: 50GB for $0.99, 200GB for $2.99, and 1TB for $9.99 per month.

 Conclusion